 I found a really helpful Facebook group dedicated to PEI and asked where people like to stop along the way.
 St. Andrews by-the-Sea was hands down the winner, so I began to sort through our hotel options.
 That is when I found the Algonquin Resort and fell in love.

 Staying at The Algonquin Resort

 This historic hotel is up on a hillside overlooking the sea.
-It’s tudor- style siding gives it an air of grandeur.
-It’s the type of place that you can just picture women in Victorian dresses playing croquet on the front lawn back in the day.
+It’s Tudor- style siding gives it an air of grandeur.
+It is the type of place that you can just picture women in Victorian dresses playing croquet on the front lawn back in the day.
 A wide veranda wraps around the front with rocking chairs perfectly positioned to relax with a cold drink in hand.